From A Wiki of Ice and Fire

 - Ser Marq Piper

 - Perwyn, Olyvar and Alesander Frey are all noted as absent.
 It is believed they were too sympathetic to Robb Stark and his comrades to be involved.

 - Lord Jason Mallister, Galbart Glover and Lady Maege Mormont are sent to Greywater Watch with a force to find Lord Howland Reed.
-They also carry a letter from King Robb naming his successor.
 Lord Jason later returns to Seagard.

 George R.R.
 Martin has revealed that the inspiration for the Red Wedding came from the Black Dinner.
 The Black Dinner took place in 1440 when William Douglas, the 6th Earl of Douglas, was invited to a dinner with the ten year old King James II of Scotland.
 After the dinner the Clan Douglas chiefs were taken outside, given a mock trial and beheaded.